jorgenpt/uasset-rs/README.md

 It's designed to work with Unreal Engine assets as old as 4.10 (but might work farther back -- let me know!), and it's intended to be updated to work with the latest engine version (at time of writing, that is 4.26).

+## Usage

-For details on how to use uasset, please refer to [the documentation on docs.rs][docs-rs].
+You can find details on how to use it in your project in [the documentation on docs.rs][docs-rs].

 ## License